-Gospel Reflection for the First Sunday of Lent – Year B – February 22nd 2015
+Gospel Reflection for 27th Sunday Ordinary Time Year B – October 4th 2015

 Full scripture for this Sunday is available on the Catholic Ireland website.
 Daily Scripture is also available.
 Our parish Prayers of the Faithful for this Sunday are made available on the Dublin Diocesan website.